 - Include all pre-specified comparisons and outcomes: if there are no relevant data, say so.
-A finding of no evidence is in itself an important finding and can form the basis of the Implications for research section. - Use the same order of comparisons and outcomes (separating primary and secondary outcomes) and numbering system as in the Methods section and data tables. - Present results using the prespecified analysis strategy chosen from the three options in the methods section. - Use this format for presenting results: (RR 0.89, 95% CI 0.75 to 1.05; 3 RCTs, 811 women; I2 = 31%; low-quality evidence; Analysis 1.1). - Report and interpret the units used for continuous outcomes (e.g. a VAS scale of 0-10 where 0 is pain-free and 10 is unbearable pain): report this in the abstract, main text and the comment's section of the SoF table. - Do not confuse lack of evidence of an effect with evidence of a lack of effect: say something like "There was insufficient evidence to determine whether there was a difference" not "There was no significant difference". - As "no evidence of a difference" may imply equivalence, we do not use this unless the evidence does indeed suggest equivalence. - Consider clinical rather than statistical significance. - If there are multi-arm studies, avoid double-counting of controls. - Do not describe the results of individual studies unless there is only one study in the comparison. - If presenting multiple sensitivity analyses or different ways of subgrouping the same studies, present these in summary form (e.g. a single Table or Figure) and not in multiple forest plots. - Report all pre-specified sensitivity and subgroup analyses at the end of each comparison.
+A finding of no evidence is in itself an important finding and can form the basis of the Implications for research section. - Use the same order of comparisons and outcomes (separating critical and important outcome Present results using the prespecified analysis strategy chosen from the three options in the methods section. - Use this format for presenting results: (RR 0.89, 95% CI 0.75 to 1.05; I2 = 31%; 3 studies, 811 participants; low-certainty evidence; Figure 5). - Report and interpret the units used for continuous outcomes (e.g. a VAS scale of 0-10 where 0 is pain-free and 10 is unbearable pain): report this in the abstract, main text and the comment's section of the SoF table. - Do not confuse lack of evidence of an effect with evidence of a lack of effect: say something like "There was insufficient evidence to determine whether there was a difference" not "There was no significant difference". - Consider clinical rather than statistical significance. - If there are multi-arm studies, avoid double-counting of controls. - Do not describe the results of individual studies unless there is only one study in the comparison.

+- If presenting multiple sensitivity analyses or different ways of subgrouping the same studies, present these in summary form (e.g. a single Table or Figure) and not in multiple forest plots. - Report all pre-specified sensitivity and subgroup analyses at the end of each comparison.
 If there were too few studies to conduct the analyses, state this. - Interpret subgroups very cautiously.
-In general, do not report them in the abstract.

-- Report any post-hoc analyses at the end of each comparison, noting that they were not pre-specified and that they require extra caution in interpretation. - Report the results of funnel plots e.g. "Funnel plots for the primary outcomes (live birth and ongoing pregnancy) did not suggest reporting bias". - If there were too few studies to construct a funnel plot, state this in the results section. - Acknowledge any substantial statistical heterogeneity detected and explore it (e.g. by means of subgroup analyses). - Translate the effect estimates for important clinical outcomes in a user-friendly way.
+In general, do not report them in the abstract. - Report any post-hoc analyses at the end of each comparison, noting that they were not pre-specified and that they require extra caution in interpretation. - Report the results of funnel plots e.g. "Funnel plots for the critical outcomes did not suggest reporting bias". - If there were too few studies to construct a funnel plot, state this in the results section. - Acknowledge any substantial statistical heterogeneity detected and explore it (e.g. by means of subgroup analyses). - Please note that numbering of Comparisons and Outcomes is not mandatory. - Translate the effect estimates for important clinical outcomes in a user-friendly way.
 We suggest using percentages (as in the example below), derived from the SoF table.